Danychr1/Danychr1/README.md

 - CompTIA Security +

 ## Currently Training:
+- Intro to Splunk (eLearning)
+- SOC Essentials: Investigating with Splunk 8.x

 ## Thank You for Visiting My Page!
 I’m excited to take the next step in my career and join a team where I can contribute, grow, and make an impact.
 If my background resonates with you, I’d love to connect.
 Feel free to use the link below to set up a time to chat.